 Beyond the situation in the Member States, the European Commission highlights that these schemes will become integrated in the EU accession conditions.
 They may also result in suspension of visa-free access to the EU, as the latter should not be used as a mechanism for attracting investment in third countries.

 While some sources have already commented on or criticised the report, the latter has raised a number of significant concerns that emanate from the sale of passports and residence permits.
 This is important, especially because national citizenship policies give rise to union-wide rights.
 In this context, pushing for the basic minimum standards for defining residence, harmonisation of security screening, and scrutiny of non-public bodies involved in nationality acquisition is a reflection of the ideas of solidarity and due regard to EU law stipulated in the Treaties.
 Future activities of the EC in this regard will be crucial for strengthening the substance and meaning of EU citizenship rights.

 For further information on investor citizenship and residence in the EU, see: Shachar, Ayelet and Rainer Bauböck.
 Should Citizenship be for Sale?.
 RSCAS EUDO Citizenship Working Paper 2014/01.
 Florence: EUI; Dzankic, Jelena.
 2018.
 ‘Immigrant investor programmes in the European Union (EU).’
 Journal of Contemporary European Studies 26, no. 1 (January): 64–80.

-Jelena Dzankic’s monograph The Global Market for Investor Citizenship is forthcoming with Palgrave Macmillan in 2019.
+Jelena Dzankic’s monograph The Global Market for Investor Citizenship has been published with Palgrave Macmillan in 2019.